 Make Your Own Movie

 Watching movies on rainy days is great, but why not take it to the next level and let your kids make their own?
-Most smartphones and tablets record video so you can just hand over a device, cut them loose and see what they can do on their own.
+Most smartphones and tablets record high quality video so you can just hand over a device, cut them loose and see what they can do on their own.
 Encourage your kids to recreate their favorite TV show or movie, bring their favorite book to life or even conjure up their own script.
 You could get involved and do costumes, hair and makeup or, if you’re brave, let them have free rein in your closet.
 You never know, you could be raising the next Spielberg.
 Once they’ve got their movie done, watch and be amazed.

 There’s no reason to ever let a rainy day get you and your kids down.
 Keep these five rainy day ideas in mind, take them for a test run and see which works best for your family.
 You never know, you may start a whole new family tradition.
 We’d love to hear some of your out-of-the-ordinary rainy day play plans.
 Be sure to share in the comments below.